Without Mercy (album): Reissues

 In March 1988, Without Mercy was re-issued on as part of Durutti Column – The First Four Albums, a four-CD box set that remastered the album, alongside its predecessors in the band's discography, in full digital stereo.
-London Records re-released the album on CD in 1998, adding the EP Say What You Mean, Mean What You Say (1985), which featured direct excerpts from Without Mercy, as bonus tracks, alongside two stripped-down pieces of the same period, one of which, "All That Love Maths Can Do", marked the first recorded contribution from violist John Metcalfe on a Durutti Column album.
+London Records re-released the album on CD in 1998, adding the EP Say What You Mean, Mean What You Say (1985), which featured direct excerpts from Without Mercy, as bonus tracks, alongside two stripped-down pieces of the same period, one of which, "All That Love and Maths Can Do", marked the first recorded contribution from violist John Metcalfe on a Durutti Column album.

 The 2018 rerelease (Factory Benelux FBN-84) is a four-CD or two-LP edition.